narbonnais/e2e-messaging-protocol/USAGE.md

 ## Troubleshooting

 1. Connection Issues
+   - If using remote server, only the client web interface needs to run locally
-   - Verify all three servers are running
+   - For local setup, verify all three servers are running
    - Check browser console for errors
-   - Ensure ports 8000, 8001, and 50000 are available
+   - Ensure required ports are available (8000 for local client, 8001 and 50000 for server)

 2. Key Problems
    - Ensure proper key format when importing